20 Free AI Tools For Indian Students, Zero-Budget Starter Kit

 Add the rest as needed.

-For longer-term direction, see AI career path 2026.
+For longer-term direction, see AI career path 2026 and the AI skills that actually get you hired in India in 2026.